Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 - `update_dir` - directory where updates will be installed to.
 If `None` (default), the updater will set it to the submod directory, if empty string, updates will be installed in the base directory.
 - `extraction_depth` - depth of the recursion for the update extractor.
 Defaut `1` - updater will try to go one folder inside to unpack updates.
 - `attachment_id` - id of the attachment with updates on GitHub.
 If you attach only one file, it'd be `0`, if two, depending on the order it can be either `0` or `1`.
 And so on.
 Defaults to `0`.
 If `None`, the updater will download **the source files**.
 Note that GitHub doesn't support distributing releases that way.
 It will be noticeably slower to download and sometimes may fail to download at all.
 In short: use attachments.
+- `tag_formatter` - if not `None`, assuming it's a function that accepts version tag from github as a string, formats it in a way, and returns a new formatted tag as a string.
+Exceptions are auto-handled.
+If `None` (default), no formatting applies on version tags.

 Define your updater at init level `-990`, **after** you defined the submod.
 The `store.mas_submod_utils.isSubmodInstalled("Submod Updater Plugin")` check is optional, but it'd allow you to support both versions of your submod: with the updater and without it.